 Every precaution was taken in the preparation of this book.
 However, the publisher assumes no responsibility for errors or omissions, or for damages that may result from the use of information (including program listings) contained herein.

-Our Pragmatic courses, workshops, and other products can help you and your team create better software and have more fun.
-For more information, as well as the latest Pragmatic titles, please visit us at http://pragprog.com.
+Our Pragmatic books, screencasts, and audio books can help you and your team create better software and have more fun.
+Visit us at https://pragprog.com.

 The team that produced this book includes: